 To create a uniform application and operations experience throughout your whole architecture through a shared, horizontal platform, edge computing is a crucial component of an open hybrid cloud strategy and the foundation for edge machine learning deployments.
 An edge strategy becomes even more impactful when combined with machine learning at the edge, enabling intelligent processing at scale.

 An edge strategy goes even further, enabling cloud environments to reach locations too remote to maintain continuous connectivity with the data center.
-While a hybrid cloud strategy enables organizations to run the same workloads in their data centers and on public cloud infrastructure (like AWS, Azure, and GCP), an edge strategy goes even further.
+While a hybrid cloud strategy enables organizations to run the same workloads across their data centers and public cloud infrastructure (e.g., AWS, Azure, and GCP), an edge strategy goes further.

 A workable plan should be able to handle duties like:

-• It should be consistent while distributing core models to the edge servers, supporting machine learning at the edge for faster local intelligence.
+- It should be consistent when distributing core models to edge servers, enabling machine learning at the edge for faster local intelligence.

-• Automate deployment processes, which can be strengthened using MLOps services and MLOps solutions for smooth model rollout.
+- Automate deployment processes, leveraging MLOps services and solutions to streamline model rollout.

-• At scale, provide, manage, and upgrade software applications throughout your infrastructure while supporting ongoing what is edge ML implementation efforts.
+- At scale, provide, manage, and upgrade software applications across your infrastructure while supporting ongoing edge ML implementation efforts.

 Applications of Edge Machine Learning